Bobby Hajjaj: Education and career

-From 2003 onward he spent three years mostly outside Bangladesh engaged in business development and strategy consultancy in the US, Europe, and the Middle East.
-Hajjaj spent two years at Oxford University, where he first did his MBA (2006) and then pursued post-grad research in Strategy Science.
+From 2003, onward, he spent three years mostly outside Bangladesh engaged in business development and strategy consultancy in the US, Europe, and the Middle East.

 Since late 2009, Hajjaj has been stationed in Bangladesh.
-After his return, he worked as a lecturer and researcher in business strategy at North South University, and as a columnist with The Daily Independent, until late 2013.
-Currently he contributes to the Op-Ed column in Dhaka Tribune, speaking on social and political issues.
+After his return, he worked as a lecturer and researcher in business strategy at North South University, and as a columnist with The Independent, until late 2013.
+Currently, he contributes to the op-ed column in Dhaka Tribune, speaking on social and political issues.

 In late 2015, he launched a citizen empowerment movement ShopnerDesh through which he worked with youth all over the nation on issues including education, mass urbanization, and radicalism of youth.